zowe/docs-site/docs/troubleshoot/troubleshootingknownissues.md

 # Troubleshooting API ML

-As a system administrator, when problems occur with the API Mediation Layer (API ML), use the following methods to troubleshoot the API ML:
+As an API Mediation Layer user, you may encounter problems with the functioning of API ML.
+This article presents known API ML issues and their solutions.

 ## Enable API ML Debug Mode